samuelhorn/jamdocs/README.md

 ## Todos
 1. Write the actual documentation for Jamdocs, in Jamdocs :)
-2. Refabric the code in some places.
+2. Build the homepage better, cividing stuff into components and so on.
+3. Add search.

 ## Credits
 - Creds to the [Netlify](https://www.netlify.com/) team for making an awesome all in one hosting soluiton for the JAM-stack.